-Ahead of our event in April in partnership with Enterprise Nation, we spoke to our panel of journalists and asked them very simply “what annoys you with regards PR people pitching their stories?”
+Ahead of our Meet The Journalists event in partnership with Enterprise Nation we spoke to our panel of journalists and asked them very simply “what annoys you with regards PR people pitching their stories?”

 Metcalf – “delighted?”
 Try harder.

-First up is Sam Metcalf, editor of the recently launched The Business Desk East Midlands
+First up is Sam Metcalf, editor of The Business Desk East Midlands

 1. The three-minute warning: with editorial teams cut to the bone, journalists are busier than ever.
 So, the last thing they need is a PR ringing them up asking them if they can send a press release.
 Whilst I understand this wildly complex psychological trick is supposed to make me look out for the news landing in my inbox, in all reality it’s annoyed me because: I can’t stop you sending me an email; and if the news is strong enough I’ll use it anyway.
 Please – only call if you have a breaking story (unlikely) or if you want to offer me money/take me to the pub/have a free holiday you’d like me to review.